nipafx/nipafx.dev/content/articles/2018-11-06-scripting-java-shebang.md

 (What's `-Xlog` you ask?
 [Here you go.](java-unified-logging-xlog))

+FYI:
+If a script file starts with a shebang line, the file name [must not end in `.java`](https://stackoverflow.com/a/52543589/2525313).
-FYI: Before passing the file to the compiler, the JVM will replace the shebang line with an empty one.
+Before passing the file to the compiler, the JVM will replace the shebang line with an empty one.
 This keeps the compiler from barfing while preserving line numbers, which is handy for fixing compile errors.

 ### "Are You Serious?!"